 SVT will develop a small parking area on Wayside Inn Road, and will improve the trail system and install signage.

-The Ciy of Framingham will apply for a state LAND (Local Acquisitions for Natural Diversity) grant of $217,600 in the summer of 2018, and SVT must raise $265,000 privately to meet the remainder of the purchase price, to cover our transaction costs, and to set aside money in a permanent stewardship endownment to ensure the long-term care of the property.
+The Ciy of Framingham received incredible and welcome news in March 2018 that its application to the state LAND (Local Acquisitions for Natural Diversity) grant program in 2017 will be funded, contrary to earlier news that there was not enough in the state's FY '18 budget for the project.
+This grant will provide $217,600 to the project cost.
+SVT must raise $265,000 privately to meet the remainder of the purchase price, to cover our transaction costs, and to set aside money in a permanent stewardship endownment to ensure the long-term care of the property.

 Please help with a donation to this important open space project!